San Diego Aggravated Assault and Battery Lawyer

 FIGHTING A CHARGE OF AGGRAVATED ASSAULT OR BATTERY

 Depending on the seriousness of the aggravating factors, aggravated assault and battery may yield a charge of a misdemeanor or felony.
-At The Law Office of George Gedulin, our San Diego violent crime attorneys understand that aggravated assault and battery charges are rarely straightforward.
+At The Law Office of George Gedulin, our San Diego aggravated assault & battery attorneys understand that aggravated assault and battery charges are rarely straightforward.
 From the time you contact us for legal counsel, we will work hard to investigate your case and develop a defense strategy that makes sense.

-Reach out to our office in San Diego for more information about our team and approach to criminal defense in state and federal court.
-Call (858) 281-4605 today.
+Reach out to our office for more information about our team and approach to criminal defense in state and federal court.
+Call (858) 281-4605 today to speak with our San Diego aggravated assault & battery lawyers.

 16 Counts, Unlawful Sexual Intercourse with a Minor Sentence Reduced, All Other Charges Dropped